adikaliev/iptv-player/hosting_options.md

 ## Vercel
 - Designed for static and serverless apps; static deployment is as simple as linking the repo.
 - Free tier includes SSL, CDN edge network, and preview deployments per pull request.
-- Ideal if you later add tooling/build steps, though it’s equally fine for pure static content.
+- Ideal if you later add tooling/build steps, though itï¿½s equally fine for pure static content.

 ## Cloudflare Pages
 - GitHub/GitLab integration, zero-cost plan with generous bandwidth.